 HTML: Forms

-HTML element represents a document
+The <form> HTML element represents a document

 section containing interactive controls for submitting